Sentheng/Natheng.github.io/_pages/cv.md

   * Academic Mentor, Athletic Department (Fall 2021 -- Spring 2024):
     * Mentor student-athletes in various subject classes by coordinating tutoring sessions and designing study curricula to educate, and aid in memory retention, time management, study skills, test-taking preparation.
-  * USHER Peer Mentor, Computer Science Department (Fall 2023 -- Present):
+  * USHER Peer Mentor, Computer Science Department (Fall 2023 -- Spring 2024):
     * Mentor first-year computer science students with computer science classes, prerequisites, scheduling, time management, and computational algorithmic thinking to prepare them beyond their studies and into their careers.
-  * Cyber-Security Tutor, Computer Science Department (Spring 2023):
+  * Cyber-Security Tutor, Computer Science Department (Spring 2024):
     * Advise and mentor students within the Intermediate Cyber Security Certificate with in-class activities and programming assignments to better grasp material content.
   * Digital Transformation Intern, Hub of Digial Transformation and Innovation (Summer 2022):
     * Architected and shipped artificial intelligence projects for Fresno State by communicating alongside front-end and back-end developers to articulate plans to develop an app that utilized computer vision for campus navigation and to create an autonomous robot for Fresno State services.